BigLep/filecoin-upload-action/examples/README.md

 - Look for errors in the "Comment on PR" step

 ### Secrets not available
-- Fork PRs: This is expected and secure!
-Use two-workflow pattern.
-- Same-repo PRs: Check repository secret settings
+- Check repository secret settings
 - Workflow files: Verify secret names match exactly

 ---